ankme5/Student-Management-System/README.md

 # Spring Boot Application with H2 Database

-This project is a Spring Boot application that utilizes an H2 in-memory database.
+This project is a Spring Boot application that utilizes an H2 in-memory databasew with spring security features.
 It is packaged into a Docker container for easy deployment.

 ## Prerequisites